Diabetes and Heart Disease

 Taking care of your diabetes is important to help you take care of your heart.
 You can lower your chances of having a heart attack or stroke by taking the following steps to manage your diabetes to keep your heart and blood vessels healthy.

 Manage your diabetes ABCs

 A is for the A1C test.
-The A1C test shows your average blood glucose level over the past 3 months.
+The A1C test shows your average blood glucose level over the past three months.
 This is different from the blood glucose checks that you do every day.
-The higher your A1C number, the higher your blood glucose levels have been during the past 3 months.
-High levels of blood glucose can harm your heart, blood vessels, kidneys, feet, and eyes.
+The higher your A1C number, the higher your blood glucose levels have been during the past three months.
+High levels of blood glucose can harm your heart, blood vessels, kidneys, feet and eyes.